How Video Can Boost Your Business Intro

 Studies show that the human brain processes images 60,000 times faster than text and that 90 percent of the information transmitted to the brain is visual.
 These findings may explain why video has become popular not only among individual media consumers but also among employees at all levels and in various business environments.
 With video traffic accounting for 82% of all consumer Internet traffic by 2021, video seems to be more prevalent than ever.
 Nevertheless, and despite its growing popularity, not all enterprises seem to realize the extent to which this medium can contribute to a myriad of online activities.
-In the following article, we will present some useful business use cases which can be powered by video and outline their values to the organization.
-Let this article inspire you and pave your way to business video greatness!
+Among which are:

 Town Hall Meetings